-I. \$200 month income fr s for FIP for her grandchild.
-She has no income, and her spouse has rom Social Security.
+- A grandmother applies for FIP for her grandchild.
+She has no income, and her spouse has \$200 month income from Social Security.
 They have no resources.
-One of them may be ause their income and resources are under FIP standards for two If the grandfather elects to be in the eligible group, the eligible group will consist of the grandfather and the grandchild.
-Excess income above the needs of the grandmother ( $200 - 183 = 17$ ) will be applied to the basic needs of the eligible group ( $361$ ), for a grant of $344$ .
-2. A grandmother is payee on a FIP case for her two grandchildren.
-She requests to be to the grant.
-Also in the home is the grandfather, who has \$900 gross earnings.
-Step I. The worker d etermines if the grandmother is needy. grandparents as if they were an eligible group.
-The grandfather's 185% gross income test for two people. and compare the rema applicable deductions and diversions to the grandfather's earnings ining income against a \$361 FIP grant for the two-person is within limits, and the grandmother is considered "needy."
-Step 2 .
-The worker determines how much of the grandfather's income must be attributed toward the FIP grant for the grandmother and the grandchildren: \$ 900.00 - 180.00 - 183.00 - 311.46 \$ 225.54 Gross earning 20% earned income deduction Diversion for the grandfather's needs 58% earned income incentive Countable income His countable \$225.54 income is considered as unearned income to the eligible group leaving a \$200 FIP grant.
+One of them may be considered needy, because their income and resources are under FIP standards for two people. - If the grandfather elects to be in the eligible group, the eligible group will consist of the grandfather and the grandchild.
+Excess income above the needs of the grandmother (\$200 \$183 = \$17) will be applied to the basic needs of the eligible group (\$361), for a grant of \$344. - A grandmother is payee on a FIP case for her two grandchildren.
+She requests to be added to the grant.
+Also in the home is the grandfather, who has \$900 gross earnings. - Step 1.
+The worker determines if the grandmother is needy.

+The worker treats the grandparents as if they were an eligible group.
+The grandfather's \$900 earnings pass the 185% gross income test for two people.

+The worker applies all applicable deductions and diversions to the grandfather's earnings and compare the remaining income against a \$361 FIP grant for the two-person household.
+The group is within limits, and the grandmother is considered "needy."

+Step 2.
+The worker determines how much of the grandfather's income must be attributed toward the FIP grant for the grandmother and the grandchildren:

+\$900.00 Gross earning

+- 180.00 20% earned income deduction

+- 183.00 Diversion for the grandfather's needs

+- 311.46 58% earned income incentive

+\$225.54 Countable income

+His countable \$225.54 income is considered as unearned income to the eligible group, leaving a \$200 FIP grant.